 If you are a landlord or property manager looking for more information about how to get involved download our DVHFI Brochure.

-Journey Center clients comply with program requirement of case management services in order to continue to receive the rental assistance.
-Journey Center’s partnership with EDEN, Inc. finances of the Rapid Re-housing Program are operated by Journey Center / EDEN, Inc.
+Journey Center clients comply with program requirements of case management services in order to continue to receive the rental assistance.